Skip to Content

 The MA program offers opportunities for focused graduate-level study and learning in all aspects of politics.
 Students have the option of concentrating their courses and research on specific aspects of political science – including Canadian Politics, Comparative Politics, International Relations, Public Policy, and Political Theory – or taking a wide range of courses across these fields.
 During the program, students will have access to faculty for one-on-one research supervision, as well as to the lively research community within the department.
 A co-op option is available.

-A collaborative specialization in African Studies and Latin American and Caribbean Studies are also available.
+A collaborative Specialization in African Studies and Latin American and Caribbean Studies are also available.

 Capital Advantage